WeirdConstructor/Kickmess/README.md

 * Copyright (c) 2006-2014 Tobias Doerffel <tobydox/at/users.sourceforge.net>
 * Copyright (c) 2014 grejppi <grejppi/at/gmail.com>

-The DejaVuSerif.ttf font file has the license:
+The fonts DejaVuSerif.ttf and DejaVuSansMono.ttf under the license:

     Fonts are (c) Bitstream (see below).
 DejaVu changes are in public domain.
     Glyphs imported from Arev fonts are (c) Tavmjong Bah (see below)